Wills, Trusts & Probate

 Testator

-The testator is the person who creates and signs a will, outlining how their assets should be distributed after death.
-When changing a will, the testator must follow legal procedures to ensure updates are valid.
+The testator is the person who creates and signs a will, outlining how assets should be distributed after death.
+When changing a will, the testator must have the mental capacity and act voluntarily, following required legal formalities such as signing with witnesses present.
+Documenting the testator’s intent and ensuring compliance with California signing and witnessing rules supports the enforceability of changes and reduces the likelihood of disputes during probate proceedings.

 Executor